DataNinjaAPI/dataninja-api-oracle-sdk-java/README.md

 #### Run Demo

 Please see net.dataninja.oracle.demo.OracleDataNinjaDemo.java class for guidance on how to use the Java client.
+Edit the dataninja.conf configuration file to add your Oracle database credential (default values are provided):

+    oracle {
+        jdbcURL="jdbc:oracle:thin:@127.0.0.1:1521:orcl"
+        dbUser="scott"
+        dbPasswd="tiger"
+        dbModelName="extraction"
+    }

 You can run the command-line demo to see how the client works:

     $ java -cp ./jar/OracleDataNinjaClient.jar:./oraclejars/'*' net.dataninja.oracle.demo.OracleDataNinjaDemo